jtonos/jtonos.github.io/content/_index.md

           icon_pack: fas
           text: Our publications
           url: ../publication/
-      - title: Check out our News page!
+      - title: Check out our lab news!
         content: There you can find our latest research updates and opportunities for students and collaborators
         align: left
         background: